 It’s Not Only About How To Enrich The Data But Also How To Visualize It.

-After all the event definition and data processing, now we come to one of my favorite aspects, the visualization.
+After all the event definition and data processing, now we come to one of my favorite aspects, visualization.
 For this, we have developed a Timeline, which displays the story of a flight leg from flight planning to land.
 It shows events in real-time and in chronological order.

 For the timeline visualized before, we can observe that the flight had been assigned a gate and a position since the previous day to departure.
 On the flight date, the runway and aircraft were assigned, catering and cleaning have finalized on time indicated by a green process bar, but on the other hand, boarding has completed with a delay of 5 minutes.

 For this reason, the process bar is orange.
 Currently, the fueling and loading process is taking place, and we can see that while loading is running on time, fueling initiated with a delay of 55 minutes.
 Due to the delays in the turnaround process, the Estimated Departure Time (ETD) has been updated.
-The latest event generated by the flight leg is an update in the Estimated Departure Time.
+Therefore, the latest event generated by the flight leg is an update in the Estimated Departure Time.

 Coloring System & Icons for improved flight tracking